tanishka786/Vadodara/README.md

 ## Presentation
-You can refer to the Presentation folder for getting info about our project through PPT Or Watch The Demo Video here:
+You can refer to the Presentation folder for getting info about our project through PPT Or Watch The Demo Video here: Demo Video.mp4